oomph-lib/oomph-lib/README.md

 ## Linking a stand-alone project to `oomph-lib`

 Developing your own code in an existing demo driver directory is a quick-and-dirty way to get started, especially since you are most likely to start your work by modifying an existing driver code.
 However, long-term this is not a sensible solution.
 One slightly more attractive alternative is to create a new directory, just for your code, in the `demo_drivers` directory; described further below.
 This approach has the advantage of not interfering with existing `oomph-lib` driver codes and the associated test machinery.
-However, your code isn't a demo driver (yet!) so it should really live somewhere else.
+However, since your code isn't a demo driver it should live somewhere else.

 To illustrate how this is done, assume you have a stand-alone directory that contains the driver codes and any associated header or include files needed to build the executable.
 Here's an example of such a project (checked out directly from its own GitHub repository)